Infuse NAGLAZYME® (galsulfase)

 - Because of the potential for IARs, patients should receive antihistamines with or without antipyretics prior to infusion

-- For 23 of 33 patients who experienced IARs, they were recurrent despite these measures
+- Despite these measures, 23 of 33 patients experienced recurrent IARs

 - Symptoms typically abated with slowing or interruption of infusion and additional antihistamines, antipyretics, and occasionally steroids